jtsui23-code/Unleashed-Game/README.md

-# Unleashed - (Python, Pygame)
+# 🎮 Unleashed - Turn-Based Roguelike (Python, Pygame)

-## Description:
+## 📝 Description

-A turn-based roguelike game using Python and Pygame developed by Jack Tsui, Zachary Barrentine, Zach Lewis, Daniel Prince and Gage Ahlmark.
-The inital plan was for the game to be a small prototype, the game has grown into a larger project.
+**Unleashed** is a turn-based roguelike game developed in Python using Pygame, created by **Jack Tsui**, **Zachary Barrentine**, **Zach Lewis**, **Daniel Prince**, and **Gage Ahlmark**.
+Originally a small prototype, the game has evolved into a more substantial collaborative project with character progression, resource upgrades, and dynamic menu-driven battles.

+---

+## 🚀 Features

+### ✅ Implemented
+- Turn-based combat with enemy encounters
+- Skill system and cooldown management
+- Upgrade shop with coin-based economy
+- Interactive dialogue system
+- Inventory with usable items (e.g., potions)
+- Multiple game states: main menu, shop, battle, game over
+- Modular code structure using OOP principles

+### 🔜 Work In Progress
+- Procedural level generation
+- Save/load functionality
+- Smarter enemy behavior and basic AI logic
+- Additional enemies and boss mechanics
+- Sound effect integration and polish

 ### The following game file contents can be accessed below: